-In 2019 the Committee met 16 times, with an average participation rate of $100\%^{124}$.
-The average duration of the meetings was 3 hours and 50 minutes.
-So far in 2020, the Committee has met 3 times as of February 27, 2020, and is scheduled to meet another 11 times before the end of the year.
+In 2020 the Committee met 20 times.
+In particular, the Committee held five meetings before the end of the term of the previous Board (May 13, 2020) and 15 meetings after the appointment of the new Board115: in both cases, the average participation rate was of 100%.
+The average duration of the meetings held in 2020 was 4 hours and 45 minutes.
+In 2021, as of March 18, 2021, the Committee has met 9 times, and is scheduled to meet another 11 times before the end of the year.

-The following provides a summary of the main issues tackled during 2019.
+The following provides a summary of the main issues tackled during 2020.

-- 1) In assisting the Board of Directors, in order to oversee the activities of the Internal Audit Department, monitoring its independence and ensuring that its activities are performed with the required level of objectivity, competence and professional diligence, in accordance with the Eni Code of Ethics and international standards for the professional practice of internal auditing, among other things, the Committee reviewed: - the Integrated Audit Plan and the Budget for Eni's Internal Audit Department for 2020, expressing its opinion thereon to the Board of Directors; - the results of scheduled and non-scheduled internal audits, the monitoring operations on the status of corrective actions planned by the operational units to tackle issues emerging during the audits, audits carried out by Eni's Internal Audit Department in response to specific requests from the control and supervisory bodies, as well as the other activities conducted by the Internal Audit Department (such as reports of problems, independent monitoring in accordance with the provisions of the Eni MSG Control system over financial reporting, supervisory activities envisaged by the 231 Models of the Italian subsidiaries and by the Compliance model regarding corporate responsibility for the foreign subsidiaries of Eni SpA); - the Internal Audit Reports of December 31, 2018 and June 30, 2019 on the primary results of internal audits performed and on the assessment of the suitability of the Internal Control and Risk Management System for achieving an acceptable overall risk profile, as well as the satisfaction of independence requirement of the Head of the Internal Audit Department; - following the update of the "General Principles of the 231 Model of Eni SpA, the proposed amendments to the Management System Guideline "Internal Audit" as well as the changes made to the Internal Audit Charter, and with reference to this last document, the Committee expressed a favorable opinion on the approval by the Board of Directors; - the results of the Internal Quality Review carried out by the Internal Audit Department in 2019; - the contents of the new "Procedure for whistleblowing reports received, including anonymously, by Eni SpA and by its subsidiaries in Italy and abroad". - 2) In performing its duties with respect to the internal control system as applied to the financial reporting model, during periodic meetings with the Chief Financial Officer (CFO), also in his capacity as the officer in charge of preparing financial reports (the "Financial Reporting Officer" or "FRO") and the Company's administrative structures, and the audit firm in attendance, the Committee reviewed: - the reports of the CFO/FRO on: (i) Eni's administrative and accounting structure at December 31, 2018 and at June 30, 2019; (ii) on the internal control system as applied to financial reporting at December 31, 2018 and June 30, 2019, on the basis of which it expressed its favourable opinion to the Board on the appropriateness of the powers and resources assigned to the FRO and on the actual compliance with administrative and accounting procedures for the purposes of the Board's supervisory function; - the key aspects of the individual and consolidated financial statements at December 31, 2018 of Eni and Eni's half-year consolidated financial report at June 30, 2019.
-Before the topic was
+- 1) In assisting the Board of Directors, in order to oversee the activities of the Internal Audit function, monitor its independence and ensure that its activities are performed with the required level of objectivity, competence and professional diligence, in accordance with the Eni Code of Ethics and international standards for the professional practice of internal auditing, both the Control and Risk Committee in charge until May 13, 2020 and the Committee in charge as from May 14, 2020, examined the results of scheduled internal audits, the monitoring operations on the status of corrective actions planned by the operational units to tackle issues emerging during the audits, audits carried out in response to requests from the control and supervisory bodies, as well as the other activities conducted by the Internal Audit function (such as whistleblower management, independent monitoring in accordance with the provisions of the Eni MSG Control system over financial reporting, supervisory activities envisaged by the 231 Models of the Italian subsidiaries and by the Compliance model regarding corporate responsibility for the foreign subsidiaries of Eni SpA).
+Moreover: - → the Committee in charge until May 13, 2020 examined, among other things: - the Internal Audit Report at December 31, 2019 on the main results of internal audits performed and on the assessment of the suitability of the Internal Control and Risk Management System for achieving an acceptable overall risk profile; - → the Committee in charge as from May 14, 2020 examined, among other things: - the Internal Audit Report at June 30, 2020 on the main results of internal audits performed and on the assessment of the suitability of the Internal Control and Risk Management System for achieving an acceptable overall risk profile; - the activity program of the independent advisor in charge of carrying out the External Quality Review on the compliance of the Internal Audit activities with the International Standards of the profession, with presentation of the results on February 15, 2021; - the policy guidelines applied in the preparation of the Integrated Audit Plan 2021 and, subsequently, the Integrated Audit Plan and the Eni Internal Audit Budget for 2021, expressing its favourable opinion to the Board.